softwarespot/jquery-handlebars/README.md

 # jQuery-handlebars - v0.1.0-beta
-A jQuery plugin for taking the strain out of using the wonderful Handlebarsjs template framework
+A jQuery plugin for taking the strain out of using the wonderful [Handlebars](http://handlebarsjs.com/) template framework

 ## Warning
 Documentation is to be finalised on 2015/08/06, though the plugin is fully stable to start using in productions environments.
 The code is also heavily documented, if you feel this README is lacking somewhat.